 Graduate Research Grant

-The Graduate Research Grant (GRG) is intended to help PhD and MFA students and postdoctoral fellows in historically underfunded disciplines meet expenses related to scholarly research and creative endeavors.
+The Graduate Research Grant (GRG) is a competitive award granted by The Graduate School to help PhD and MFA students and postdoctoral fellows in historically underfunded disciplines meet expenses related to scholarly research and creative endeavors.

 Note: Students traveling outside of the United States must adhere to all graduate student travel policies.
 Failure to do so could result in revocation of the award.